 All persons listed for a department are assumed to have equal authority over expenditures unless otherwise specified on the authorized signature list.
 Questions relating to this policy should be directed to the Budget Office.

 Initial subscription purchases may be processed on a General Requisition or a Payment Request Form (PA-4).
 For renewals, invoices can be processed along with a properly completed Payment Request Form.

-When using an overnight delivery service, it is important that the vendor lists the department to be charged on its air bill.
+When using an overnight delivery service, it is important that the vendor list the department to be charged on its air bill.
 When the department receives the invoice, a Payment Request Form must be attached.
-If a department uses overnight delivery service on a regular basis, funds should be encumbered and a blanket purchase order set up through Purchasing Services.
+If a department uses overnight delivery service on a regular basis, funds should be encumbered and a blanket purchase order set up through Procurement Services.

 The special handling of checks is available to departments when circumstances necessitate other than normal processing by mail.
 If an unencumbered disbursement is being paid, Section 2 of the Payment Request Form must be completed.
 If a purchase order is being paid, it will be necessary to notify the appropriate payment processor in Disbursements Services.

 As a general rule, funds may only be expended for reasonable and appropriate goods and services necessary to accomplish the mission of the University.
 It is important that the University maintain a positive reputation for being a good steward of all funds, whether public or privately donated.
 It is also recognized that it is equally important that sound fiscal processes be in place that will facilitate the needs of the University community in an efficient and effective manner.